 - To dress it up more, place a charger under the dinner plate.

-Making a Sit-Down Dinner Special
+How to Make a Sit-Down Dinner Special

 The holidays are a perfect time to add a little elegance to the table.
-Instead of a casual family style supper, where food is passed from one person to another, host a formal sit-down dinner, where individual plates of food are served to guests.
+Instead of a casual family-style supper, where food is passed from one person to another, host a formal sit-down dinner, where individual plates of food are served to guests.
 Here's how:

 - Keep the guest list small.